Pay attention! - Robustifying a Deep Visuomotor Policy through Task-Focused Attention: Approach

-Our architecture follows the generic architecture for the visuomotor policy in Figure~\ref{fig:GenericVisuomotor}.
-It has a vision net that extracts a primary latent encoding $\mathbf{z}$ and a motor net that transforms it into actions which in our case are joint angle commands.
-However, our architecture contains several specific decisions with the aim to take advantage of the availability of the text description of the current task and the TFA.
+Our architecture follows the generic architecture for the visuomotor policy in Figure~\ref{fig:Intro}.
+It consists of a {\bf Visual Network} sub-module that extracts a primary latent encoding, $\mathbf{z}$, and a {\bf Motor Network} that transforms $\mathbf{z}$ into actions, which in our case are joint angle commands (next state of the robot arms).
+However, our architecture makes several specific decisions with the aim to take advantage of the available the text description of the current task and the TFA.